nosco/hx/README.md

 control our application code.
 We can combine them at the seams, but doing a full-on replacement is often difficult.

-`hx` aims to not control state management, rendering, or anything else about your application.
+`hx` aims to not directly control state management, rendering, or anything else about your application.
 It should only give you a way of creating and using React components in your ClojureScript applications.